pgardias/forgery-recognition/docs/index.md

 ## Part 2.
 Text Generation by GAN and CNN-Reinforced GAN
 ### Data Set: EMNIST Letters
 145,600 handwritten characters available as 28 x 28 pixelated images.
-The Python package EMNIST handles importing and letter label arrays are available to stratify the training data.
+The Python package `emnist` allows easy importing of the dataset, and letter label arrays are available to stratify the training data.

 ### Simple GAN
 Basic GAN model implemented based on GAN constructed for [MNIST digits](https://machinelearningmastery.com/how-to-develop-a-generative-adversarial-network-for-an-mnist-handwritten-digits-from-scratch-in-keras/).
 This GAN has two components: